Report an overgrown garden and vermin

 Overgrown and unkempt gardens do not necessarily indicate a public health issue.

 Rats and mice are attracted to areas containing decaying waste, food stuffs or soft furnishings.

 If you regularly spot rodents on your property you should check and fix any vulnerable areas of your home, outbuildings and boundary.
 A professional pest control service will be able to confirm whether there is an infestation issue, and if it is a result of the condition of any neighbouring land.
 Their report may be passed on to us as evidence of any public health risk and we will take appropriate action.

-The Councils no longer operate a pest control service, but have negotiated a service with Dial a Pest (SDK Environmental Services).
-Further details can be found on our pest control page.
+We no longer operate a pest control service, but have negotiated a service with Dial a Pest (SDK Environmental Services).
+For further details see:

 Need assistance?
 Get in touch:

 Problem with this page?